National Legionary State: History

-King Carol II was forced to abdicate on 6 September 1940, and was replaced by his 19-year-old son, Michael.
-The first act of the new king was to grant General Ion Antonescu unlimited power as Conducător (leader) of Romania, relegating himself to a ceremonial role.
+King Carol II was forced to abdicate on 6 September 1940, and was replaced by his 19-year-old son, King Michael I. The first act of the new king was to grant General Ion Antonescu unlimited power as Conducător (leader) of Romania, relegating himself to a ceremonial role.
 A decree of 8 September further defined Antonescu's powers.
 To maintain his grip at the helm of the country, while at the same time conceding the leading role to the Iron Guard, Antonescu had King Michael proclaim Romania a National Legionary State on 14 September.
 The Legionary Movement/Iron Guard became the "only movement recognized in the new state", making Romania a totalitarian country.

 Antonescu became the legion's honorary leader, with Sima becoming Deputy Prime Minister.
 Five other Guardists became ministers, among them Prince Mihai Sturza (Minister of Foreign Affairs) and General Constantin Petrovicescu (Minister of Interior).
 Legionary Prefects were appointed in all of the fifty Romanian counties.
 The Guard was awarded four portfolios: Interior, Education, Foreign Affairs, and Cults.
 In addition, most of the permanent secretaries and directors in the ministries were also Guardists.
 As the dominant political force, the Guard also controlled the press and propaganda services.

 On 6 October 1940, Antonescu attended an Iron Guard rally dressed in Legionary uniform.
 On 8 October, German troops began crossing into Romania, and soon numbered over 500,000.
 On 23 November Romania joined the Axis powers.
-On 27 November, 64 former dignitaries or officials were executed by the Iron Guard in Jilava prison while awaiting trial (see Jilava Massacre).
+On 27 November, 64 former dignitaries or officials were executed by the Iron Guard in Jilava Prison while awaiting trial (see Jilava Massacre).
 Later that day, historian and former prime minister Nicolae Iorga and economist Virgil Madgearu, a former government minister, were assassinated.
 On 1 December, another Iron Guard rally took place at Alba Iulia to celebrate 22 years since the Union of Transylvania with Romania.
 Antonescu again attended, and gave a speech.